-There are several areas, such as whether people can accurately assess their gestational age, that require further research.
+There are several areas, such as whether people can accurately assess how far along they are in pregnancy, that require further research.
 ANSIRH researchers are conducting a series of preliminary studies to address these gaps and to demonstrate whether medication abortion is appropriate for over-the-counter use.
 In this study, we will investigate whether individuals can:

 - Understand a Drug Facts Label,

 - Assess gestational age and rule out other contraindications for medication abortion,

 - Self-administer the medications according to instructions, and

 - Identify complications and know when to seek medical care, including for ongoing pregnancy.